truenas/documentation/content/SCALE/SCALEUIReference/TopToolbar/_index.md

 ### Search UI

-The **Search UI** global search bar allows users to search for screens and elements within the TrueNAS SCALE UI or to redirect search terms to the TrueNAS Documentation Hub.
+The **Search UI** global search bar allows users to search for screens and elements within the TrueNAS UI or to redirect search terms to the TrueNAS Documentation Hub.

 {{< expand "Using Global Search" "v" >}}
 {{< include file="/static/includes/UsingGlobalSearch.md" >}}